Why is my air filter not cooling

 HVAC

-The answer to 'why is my air filter not cooling' is that a clogged or dirty air filter can restrict airflow and prevent your HVAC system from cooling your home effectively.
-A dirty filter makes your system work harder to push air through, reducing its efficiency and cooling capacity.
+The answer to 'why is my air filter not cooling' is that a clogged or dirty air filter is likely the cause.
+A dirty air filter restricts airflow through your HVAC system, preventing it from cooling your home effectively.
+This can lead to reduced cooling performance, higher energy bills, and potentially damage to your HVAC equipment.

 Sources